When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 4. Fleas

 Fleas are small, dark-colored parasites that feed on the blood of humans and other animals.
-They are the most common types of insects that live in bed, carpets, furniture, and clothing.
+They are the most common insects in beds, carpets, furniture, and clothing.

 Fleas lay eggs in these places and can quickly become a major problem in your home if left unchecked.